kanishka-linux/reminiscence/README.md

 **Note:** This feature is available from v0.2+ onwards

 1. In settings.py file add your favourite download manager to DOWNLOAD_MANAGERS_ALLOWED list.
 Default are curl and wget.
 In case of docker based method users have to make corresponding changes in dockersettings.py file.
+For large arbitrary files with direct download links, curl and wget are good enough.
+For complex use cases users will need something like youtube-dl, which they have to install and manage on their own and needs to be added to the DOWNLOAD_MANAGERS_ALLOWED list.

 2. open web-interface settings box and add command to Download Manager Field: